verifyica-team/verifyica/API.md

 Interface with common methods for all [Context](api/src/main/java/org/verifyica/api/Context.java) implementations.

-It's common purpose to get a reference to the associated [Store](src/main/java/org/verifyica/api/Store.java).
+It's common purpose to get a reference to an scoped `Map<String, Object>`

 ## EngineContext